flippette/esp-template/README.md

 ## Nix

-the Nix flake exports 3 outputs: a dev shell and 2 packages, one for each chip.
+the Nix flake exports 4 outputs: a dev shell, some checks, and 2 packages, one for each chip.

 the dev shell contains common utilities for development: the Rust toolchain, `cargo-binutils`, `cargo-bloat`, `espflash`, and `just`.